Pink salmon caught in Galway, 2017.

 Pink salmon (Oncorhynchus gorbuscha)

-The pink salmon, also known as humpback salmon, is native to river systems flowing into the North Pacific and Arctic Oceans.
-In their native range, pink salmon have a life cycle in which adults feed at sea but return to rivers to spawn after two years, usually in June to September.
-The timing and duration of their two-year cycle for migration and spawning is quite rigid: pink salmon born in odd years do not spawn or interbreed with those born in even years.
-During their breeding migration, the males develop a pronounced humped on their back.
-The females dig redds in gravel, cover them over after spawning and then guard them; the adults do not return to sea but die soon after spawning.
+The pink salmon is native to river systems flowing into the North Pacific Ocean, the Arctic Ocean and the Bering Sea between Siberia and Alaska.
+During their breeding migration from the sea to spawn in freshwater streams, rivers and intertidal areas, usually in late-summer to mid-autumn, the males develop a pronounced humped on their back, so pink salmon are sometimes also known as humpback salmon.
+The females dig redds in gravels, cover them over after spawning and then guard them; the adults do not return to sea but die soon after spawning.
 The juveniles hatch the following winter and make their way to sea the following spring.
+The adults feed at sea but return to rivers to spawn after only one winter at sea.

 • Large black oval spots on the tail